Pathways to a career in health care

 - Social Work

-Ohio State offers a wide variety of undergraduate majors that can prepare students for medical or professional school at Ohio State or elsewhere.
-Students who are interested in the pre-health program should contact a pre-health advisor as early as possible for help choosing an appropriate undergraduate major.
-Pre-health advisors can also assist throughout the undergraduate program as students prepare for the rigorous exams and competitive courses of post-baccalaureate study.
+- Ohio State offers a wide variety of undergraduate majors that can prepare students for medical or professional school at Ohio State or elsewhere.
+Contact a pre-health advisor as early as possible for help choosing an appropriate undergraduate major.

-In addition to prerequisite courses, medical and professional schools will also consider relevant co-curricular activities, so it is important for students to take advantage of the many opportunities Ohio State offers: volunteer programs at the University Medical Center, research activities and pre-health student organizations.
+- In addition to prerequisite courses, medical and professional schools will also consider relevant co-curricular activities.
+Take advantage of the many opportunities Ohio State offers, including volunteer programs at the University Medical Center, research activities and pre-health student organizations.